North East England 1901-1919

-The Edwardian Baroque style Emerson Chambers is built in Newcastle’s Blackett Street as shops, offices and a restaurant by architects Simpson, Lawson and Rayne.
-Edwardian Baroque is a retrospective style of architecture of the era, drawing on influences of 18th century French architecture and the 17th century styles of Christopher Wren.
+The Edwardian Baroque style Emerson Chambers is built in Newcastle’s Blackett Street for shops, offices and a restaurant by architects Simpson, Lawson and Rayne.
+Edwardian Baroque is a retrospective style of architecture of the era, drawing on influences of eighteenth century French architecture and the seventeenth century styles of Christopher Wren.
 It is a contrast to the Art Nouveau architecture that is much in vogue in this era but its inventive ‘free style’ sometimes incorporates elements of both.

 Feb 1905 – First £1,000 footballer

 Sunderland’s Alf Common becomes the world’s first £1,000 football player after he is signed by Middlesbrough for this extraordinary record-breaking fee.
 He helps his new team avoid relegation and then in his first full season with the club finishes as Boro’s top scorer.

 1905 – Newcastle United champions